-1957: Buddy Holly and the Crickets’ started a three-week run at the top of the UK chart with their first hit single, “That’ll Be the Day.”
+1957: Buddy Holly and the Crickets’ started three weeks at the top of the UK chart with their first hit single, “That’ll Be the Day.”

 1963: The Beatles made their only visit to Ireland as a group, performing two shows in Dublin at the Adelphi Cinema.

-1969: “Whole Lotta Love” by Led Zeppelin was released as a single exclusively in the US by Atlantic Records.
+1969: “Whole Lotta Love” by Led Zeppelin was released by Atlantic Records as a single in the US and several other countries except for the UK.
 Atlantic initially released the album version of the song, but soon after issued a shorter, edited version to earn more radio airplay.
 It became the band’s first hit in America, peaking at #4 on the pop charts, and was certified gold by the spring of 1970.
-To celebrate the band’s 30th anniversary in 1997, the song was released as the band’s first UK single.
+To celebrate the band’s thirtieth anniversary in 1997, the song was released as the band’s first UK single.

 1970: “Does Anybody Really Know What Time It Is?,” the third single from Chicago’s debut album, entered the Billboard Hot 100.
 The song peaked at #7 on the Hot 100 and #5 on the Cash Box chart.